OctopusDeploy/docs/docs/getting-started.md

 ## Octopus Cloud

 **Octopus Cloud** is the hosted version of Octopus Deploy.
 We designed Octopus Cloud and self-hosted Octopus to provide the same functionality.
 There are some minor differences in [responsibilities](/docs/administration/security/index.md#responsibility) in that we're responsible for taking backups, upgrading the service, maintaining and monitoring the underlying systems.

-You can sign up for Octopus Cloud at [www.octopus.com/accounts/register](https://www.octopus.com/accounts/register).
+You can sign up for Octopus Cloud at [octopus.com/account/register](https://octopus.com/account/register) or check out the [Octopus Cloud FAQ](https://octopus.com/blog/octopus-cloud-faq) blog post.

 ### The Octopus Web Portal

-Whether you're using self-hosted or Octopus Cloud, the Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and deploy your applications from.
+The Octopus Web Portal is where you'll manage your infrastructure, projects, access the built-in repository, grant your team access to projects, and create your automated deployments.

 ![Octopus Dashboard](octopus-dashboard.png "width=500")